Nobody makes protein treats like 1st Phorm Elite Athlete, Kerri Hayes, and 1st Phorm TransPHORMation Advisor, Darcy Kammeier MS, RD, LDN!

 2. In a medium mixing bowl, combine the flour, baking soda, cinnamon, nutmeg, ginger and set aside.

-4. Add the wet to the dry and stir until just incorporated
+4. Add the wet ingredients to the dry ingredients and stir until just combined.

-6. Bake for 20-25 minutes until toothpick comes out clean.
+6. Bake for 20-25 minutes or until a toothpick comes out clean.

 7. Allow to cool completely to room temperature before frosting.